xica/heroku-buildpack-scipy/README.md

 This custom buildpack currently supports only NumPy 1.8.1 and SciPy 0.14.0 installations.

 Please open a GitHub for any problems encountered or feature requests.
+If you are interested in seeing a write-up/tutorial for creating this custom buildpack, please let me know in a GitHub issue.

 Details
 -------